apausa/deepDiveIntoBlockchain/README.md

 # Hederauth

-Collaborated with a team of international students on a blockchain-based solution supported by Hedera to verify real users in its hashgraph consensus.
+Collaboration with a team of students on a blockchain-based solution supported by Hedera, to verify real users in its hashgraph consensus; as part of the UZH International Summer School.

 ## Appendix